Chapter Two

 Page 189.
 Add the following to Note 4.

-As noted above (update to page 175), many of the most important changes found in the 2023 revision to Circular A-4 concern distributional effects.
-The prior version devoted only two paragraphs to the topic.
+As noted above, many of the most important changes found in the 2023 revision to Circular A-4 concern distributional effects.
+The prior (and now reinstated) version devotes only two paragraphs to the topic.
 Its basic admonition was this: “Your regulatory analysis should provide a separate description of distributional effects (i.e., how both benefits and costs are distributed among sub-populations of particular concern) so that decision makers can properly consider them along with the effects on economic efficiency.”
-In contrast, the new version devotes six single-spaced pages to distributional effects.
-It makes two key changes in particular.
+In contrast, the 2023 version devoted six single-spaced pages to distributional effects.
+It made two key changes in particular.

-First, it supplies extensive guidance on the preparation of a “distributional analysis.”
+First, it supplied extensive guidance on the preparation of a “distributional analysis.”
 The purpose is “to estimate the likely effects of the regulation on those in the groups being analyzed.
 This analysis involves estimation of the benefits, costs, and net benefits expected for each of these groups, if such data are available.”
-OIRA emphasizes the desirability of quantitative rather than qualitative measures in such an analysis.
-A distributional analysis is not mandatory for every action; not every action has varying costs and benefits.
-But there is a strong indication that it should be performed whenever it “is practical, appropriate, consistent with law, and will produce relevant and useful information in a specific context.”
-The Circular is explicit that distributional interests “may lead an agency to select a regulatory alternative with lower monetized net benefits over another with higher monetized net benefits because of the difference in how those net benefits are distributed in each alternative.”
+OIRA emphasized the desirability of quantitative rather than qualitative measures in such an analysis.
+A distributional analysis was not mandatory for every action; not every action has varying costs and benefits.
+But it should be performed whenever it “is practical, appropriate, consistent with law, and will produce relevant and useful information in a specific context.”
+The Circular was explicit that distributional interests “may lead an agency to select a regulatory alternative with lower monetized net benefits over another with higher monetized net benefits because of the difference in how those net benefits are distributed in each alternative.”

-Second, the new Circular endorses the idea of “distributional weights” mentioned in the casebook:
+Second, the 2023 document endorsed the idea of “distributional weights” mentioned in the casebook:

 In traditional benefit-cost analysis, the sum of the net benefits across society equals the aggregate net benefits of the regulation.
 Any approach to estimating aggregate net benefits uses distributional weights.
 An analysis that sums dollar-denominated net benefits across all individuals to measure aggregate net benefits—as the traditional approach generally does— adopts weights such that a dollar is equal in value for each person, regardless of income (or other economic status).